 What and When is Earth Day?

-Earth Day 2013 is this Monday, April 22nd, and it’s when 1 billion people in over 170 countries start to address environmental issues by teaching the importance of energy conservation, recycling, sustainable living and more.
+Earth Day is celebrated every April 22nd, and it’s when 1 billion people in over 170 countries start to address environmental issues by teaching the importance of energy conservation, recycling, sustainable living and more.
 Out of the 1 billion people from around the world that take part, 6 million of those are Canadians.
 It is the largest environmental event in the world.

 How did Earth Day begin?